Festival Groups

 • Short Drag Roger

-Celebrating our 20th year, Short Drag Roger continue to bring shanties and sea songs to the landlocked people of Oxfordshire and further afield.
-We have performed at shanty and folk festivals all over the UK and Europe as well as pubs, theatres, village shows and other venues closer to home.
+Having just celebrated our 20th anniversary with a sell-out theatre concert, Short Drag Roger continue to bring shanties and sea songs to the landlocked people of Oxfordshire and further afield.
+With our unique close harmonies, we have performed at shanty and folk festivals all over the UK and Europe as well as pubs, theatres, village shows and other venues closer to home.
+We not only sing traditional shanties to our audiences a capella but also more modern sea songs and a growing number of self-penned numbers.

 Short Drag Roger Facebook Page